apparebit/tsutsumu/README.md

-# Tsutsumu: A Python Module Bundler
+# Tsutsumu: A Python Module Bundler and Runtime

 > つつむ (tsutsumu), Japanese for bundle

-Tsutsumu implements Python bundles, that is, Python scripts that contain several modules or packages.
+Tsutsumu creates Python module bundles, that is, scripts that contain many more modules and supporting resources, and imports modules from bundles.
 That way, Tsutsumu enables self-contained scripts that can run anywhere a suitable Python interpreter is available—*without* creating a virtual environment or installing packages first.

 Having said that, Tsutsumu isn't the only option for more easily distributing Python code and it may very well not be the right option for your use case.